rock-core/rock-and-syskit/source/workspace/os_dependencies.html.md

 There are mainly two types of "os dependencies" (a.k.a. osdeps) in autoproj.
 First is the package system offered by the platform itself (e.g. APT on Ubuntu).
-Second is external package managers that can be installed on top of a platform, such as RubyGems for Ruby or macports
+Second is external package managers that can be installed on top of a platform, such as RubyGems for Ruby.

+## osdeps files

 OS dependencies ("osdeps") are listed in a YAML file with the `.osdeps` extension.
 One usually creates a single `packages.osdeps` file in new package